OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Developing-using-the-console.md

 <!-- To paste into the Terminal app, use `ctrl+shift+v` or `cmd+shift+v` on a MAC -->

-// TODO: now that we're not installing the kernel module, this paragraph needs to be updated

-Once this is done, a kernel module that can translate text to Morse code and blink the LEDs is automatically installed.
-But you still need to tell the kernel which LED you want to blink.
+The Omega comes ready with a kernel module that can translate text to Morse code and blink the LEDs, but you'll need to tell the kernel which LED you want to blink.
 The kernel exposes a lot of hardware status and configuration options through a virtual filesystem under `/sys`.
 (I.e. the files under `/sys` aren't *actually* files, but they look and act like files to make it very easy to access them from the command line and in scripts or programs.)

 To tell the kernel that we are going to use the new Morse code module, set the LED trigger condition for the Onion system LED to `morse` by using the `echo` command to write the setting into the virtual file: